 If you are an Assembly Accredited Lay Preacher, you are entitled to claim an annual grant of up to £200.
 Following changes in July 2011, this can now be spent on a much wider range of courses than previously, namely

-- those provided by the URC’s Resource Centres for Learning (The Windermere Centre, Northern College, Manchester, Scottish College, Glasgow, Westminster College, Cambridge)
+- those provided by the URC’s Resource Centres for Learning (Northern College, Manchester, Scottish College, Glasgow, Westminster College, Cambridge)

 - Learning events organized by the Synod which the Synod Development Officer (in consultation with the Synod Lay Preaching Commissioner) has designated as appropriate for grant-

 - “relevant learning events organized by other agencies”.
 (The key question is whether the event is relevant to your ministry as a Lay Preacher.)
 Up to 50% of the grant can also be used for books and resources.